iamgak/go-bookstore/README.md

 ## Technologies Used
 - GoLang: Backend development
 - MySQL: Database management
+- Redis: For Fast Retrieval and put off some load from database
 - ByCrypt: Password Management
 - Regex: Few places like email
 - httprouter: For routing servmux was good (but i need pattern like `localhost:8000/user/activation/token/` ,`localhost:8000/new_password/reset-token/` token changed everytime even i can do it in home route but it make it look shitty so at the end of the day used this man -> httprouter)